Asabeneh/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 ### 0. Adding JavaScript to a Web Page

-JavaScript can be added to a web page in three different ways:
+JavaScript can be added to a web page in four different ways:

 - **_Inline script_**
 - **_Internal script_**